weixian-zhang/Azure-sSFTP/README.md

 * [ClamAV (by mkodockx) container](https://hub.docker.com/r/mkodockx/docker-clamav/) with selfupdating of virus signature and Clamd (daemon) listening to port 3310 for virus scan commands.
 * [sSFTP (by weixian) container](https://hub.docker.com/repository/docker/wxzd/ssftp) watches for uploaded files, sends files for scanning and sort files into appropriate mounted directories to isolate clean and virus-detected files.

 This solution favors deploying Container Instance into VNet-Subnet, SFTP server can be exposed to the public Internet through Azure Firewall or any NextGen Firewall

+### Folder Structure

 ### Deploy sSFTP
 1. Prerequisites
 [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)